Okaminokiba315/DeviantartFaveChecker/README.md

 1. Ranking Recent Works based on faves
 2. Better Error Handling
 3. Better handling for deviants with fave number of 1K and up

+# Updates

+-1st Feb 2023 = Least faved and most faved, with percentage of faves difference.
+-2nd Feb 2023 = Handling 1K+ faves with basic approach (removing '.' and converting K to '000')